thenewvu/minimal-ubuntu-setup/README.md

 `sudo tune2fs /dev/sda6 -U <new-uuid>`

+Next, update the GRUB configuration in the USB:

+`sudo update-grub`

+Make sure all partition IDs, UUIDs are correct in /boot/grub/grub.cfg (IMPORTANT!, the system is not able to boot if something wrong).
+To list all UUIDs of partitions:

+`ll /dev/disk/by-uuid`

+Reboot, and choose the GRUB menu entry of the Ubuntu system installed on the hard disk.

+To be sure that you choosed the Ubuntu system on the hard disk, after the system booted up, run `mount` you should see something like this:

+`/dev/sda6 on / type ext4 (rw,errors=remount-ro)`

+Right now, you can only boot the system on the hard disk by the USB stick, because GRUB installed on the USB, not on the hard disk.

 Next, we need to install GRUB on the hard disk of the new computer:

 `sudo grub-install /dev/sda`

-Now, you need to ensure all partition IDs and UUIDs are correct in /boot/grub/grub.cfg.
+Make ensure all partition IDs, UUIDs are correct in /boot/grub/grub.cfg (IMPORTANT!, the system is not able to boot if something wrong).

-To list all UUIDs of partitions:

-`ll /dev/disk/by-uuid`

 **Ref:** [Resize the new partition after cloning](http://askubuntu.com/questions/173907/when-cloning-ext4-partition-with-the-dd-command-to-a-bigger-partition-free-spa)